wallymathieu/assertfail/_posts/2023-08-19-What-does-SOLID-mean.md

 > modules that encapsulate high level policy should not depend upon modules that implement details.
 Rather, both kinds of modules should depend upon abstractions.

+or also formulated as

+> Depend in the direction of abstraction.
+High level modules should not depend upon low level details.

 Why?
 My feeling is that he describes a situation with a solution with a mix of business logic and low level implementation logic.
-It could also be that this principle makes most sense if you try to use ports and [adapters/hexagonal/clean architecture](https://blog.ploeh.dk/2016/03/18/functional-architecture-is-ports-and-adapters/).
+This principle makes most sense when you want to use an architecture such as [adapters/hexagonal/clean architecture](https://blog.ploeh.dk/2016/03/18/functional-architecture-is-ports-and-adapters/).
+Understanding that type of architecture requires you to be familiar with its culture and purpose.

 If we are talking about two different things such as high level modules or detail being business code and low level modules being databases, integrations and hardware implementation.
 If we code directly against a specific database/integration/x86 architecture then we know that the code is less portable.
 Having infrastructure interfaces that includes business details means that the infrastructure is tied to that business domain.
-That is generally fine for solutions that only caters to one business domain but not fine for general purpose code such as say Entity Framework or Spring.
+That is generally fine for solutions that only caters to one business domain but not fine for general purpose code such as say [Entity Framework Core](https://learn.microsoft.com/en-us/ef/core/) or [Hibernate](https://hibernate.org/).

+One of the big question I usually have around clean architecture is if you want to isolate yourself from the external infrastructure (such as Hibernate or Entity Framework Core) or if the usage of such frameworks can be seen as in line with the goal of having a way to isolate yourself from too much details about the database.
+The previous iteration of Entity Framework, called only Entity Framework instead with the "Core" tacked on, had a [higher coupling with the database](https://stackoverflow.com/questions/22690877/how-are-people-unit-testing-with-entity-framework-6-should-you-bother).

 We should not design for reuse in our business domain, but rather if we are building software that is intended for many business domains.
 This means that by misunderstanding this principle it can lead you into writing "reusable" code that should never be reused.

 ## Conclusion

 My feeling is that SOLID makes sense.
 It does however require you to have worked as a software developer/engineer enough in order to get the experience needed to understand them.
-I've talked with coworkers that have seen the failure mode of teams trying to apply the principles in a mechanical fashion.
+I've talked with coworkers that have seen the failure mode of teams trying to apply the principles in a mechanical way.
+SOLID experiences what what Eric Normand denotes [The Christopher Alexander Effect](https://ericnormand.me/podcast/the-christopher-alexander-effect).